microsoft/AzureTRE/docs/tre-templates/workspace-services/inner-eye.md

     conda env create --file environment.yml
     conda activate InnerEye
     ```
-1. Get storage keys for your storage:

-    ```az storage account keys list --account-name stgws<workspace_id>```
+1. Login to AzureCLI and set default subscription if needed

+    ```cmd
+    az login
+    az account set --subscription
+    ```

 1. Create a "datasets" container

     ```az storage container create --name datasets --account-name stgws<workspace_id>```
 1. Copy `dataset.csv` file from `Tests/ML/test_data/dataset.csv` to the `hello_world` folder:

-    ```az storage blob upload --account-name stgws<workspace_id> --container-name datasets --file ./Tests/ML/test_data/dataset.csv --name /hello_world/dataset.csv```
+    ```az storage blob upload --account-name stgws<workspace_id> --container-name datasets --file ./Tests/ML/test_data/dataset.csv --name hello_world/dataset.csv```
 1. Copy the whole `train_and_test_data` folder from `Test/ML/test_data/train_and_test_data` to the `hello_world` folder:

-    ```az storage blob directory upload -c datasets --account-name stgws<workspace_id> -s "./Test/ML/test_data/train_and_test_data" -d hello_world --recursive```
+    ```az storage blob directory upload -c datasets --account-name stgws<workspace_id> -s "./Tests/ML/test_data/train_and_test_data" -d hello_world --recursive```

+1. Get storage keys for your storage:

+    ```az storage account keys list --account-name stgws<workspace_id>```

 1. Update the following variables in `InnerEye/settings.yml`: subscription_id, resource_group, workspace_name, cluster (see [AML setup](https://github.com/microsoft/InnerEye-DeepLearning/blob/main/docs/setting_up_aml.md) for more details).
-1. Open your browser to ml.azure.com, login, select the right Subscription and AML workspace and then navigate to `Data stores`.
+1. Navigate to `Data stores` in AML Workspace.
 Create a New datastore named `innereyedatasets` and link it to your storage account and datasets container.
+Use the key collected from the step above.
-1. Back from PowerShell run
+1. Back from the Terminal run

    ```cmd
    python InnerEye/ML/runner.py --model=HelloWorld --azureml=True
    ```

 1. The runner will provide you with a link and ask you to open it to login.
 Copy the link and open it in browser (Edge) on the DSVM and login.
 The run will continue after login.
-1. In your browser navigate to ml.azure.com and open the `Experiments` tab to follow the progress of the training
+1. In your browser navigate to [https://ml.azure.com](https://ml.azure.com) and open the `Experiments` tab to follow the progress of the training

 ## Configuring and testing inference service